A

 Licensed banks

-This refers to all the banks licensed by the Commission to take deposits, a list of which can be found here.
+This refers to all the banks licensed by the Commission to take deposits.

 Liquidation